-Jakar Yugyal Dzong, commonly known as Jakar Dzong, is situated on a ridge above the Jakar village of Chamkhar Valley in Bumthang.
+Jakar Yugyal Dzong, commonly known as Jakar Dzong ‘Fortress of White Bird’, is situated on a ridge above the Jakar village of Chamkhar Valley in Bumthang.
 The dzong played a pivotal role as a fortress of defence for the whole eastern districts.
 It was also the seat of the first king of Bhutan.

-There are different accounts of the origin of the Dzong.
-Some believe that the Dzong was built by Lam Ngagi Wangchuk (1517 - 1554) who came to Bhutan to spread the teachings of the Drukpa Kagyupa Buddhist order.
+There are different accounts of the origin of the dzong.
+Some believe that the dzong was built by Lam Ngagi Wangchuk (1517 - 1554) who came to Bhutan to spread the teachings of the Drukpa Kagyupa Buddhist order.
 It is said that a white bird perched on where Jakar Dzong was situated.
 This is considered an auspicious sign.
 According to the oral legend, a group of Lamas and elders were considering moving a fort, which was situated, at the eastern site of the Bumthang Valley.
-As they are sitting down to discuss, a bird, presumed to be the king of geese rose into the air and rested on a spur.
-The location was subsequently chosen for the present location of Dzong.
+As they were sitting down to discuss the matter, a bird, presumed to be the king of geese rose into the air and rested on a spur.
+The location was subsequently chosen for the present location of Jakar Dzong.

-Jakar Dzong was attacked thrice by the Tibetan army attacked the Dzong.
-In the 17th century, the ruler of Tsang in Tibet, Phuntsho Namgyel, sent an army twice to destroy Zhabdrung.
-In 1679, the previously defeated chieftain of Bumthang Chokhor raised a Tibetan army and attacked the Dzong.
-The defenders sought the help of the protecting deities, Choe Chhong Chamdal Sum.
-The prayer was answered when the gun mounted on the sills, the legend says, aimed itself towards the enemy camp and fired all by itself, killing two important Tibetan commanders.
-Since this victory, the Dzong came to be known as Jakar Thobgyal (gyal-vicoty).
+Jakar Dzong was attacked thrice by the Tibetan army.
+In the 17th century, the ruler of Tsang in Tibet, Phuntsho Namgyel, sent an army to destroy Zhabdrung twice.
+In 1679, the previously defeated chieftain of Bumthang Chokhor raised a Tibetan army and attacked the dzong.
+The defenders sought help from the protecting deity, Choe Chhong Chamdal Sum.
+The prayer was answered when the gun mounted on the sills, the legend says, aimed itself towards the enemy camp and fired by itself, killing two important Tibetan commanders.
+Since this victory, the dzong came to be known as Jakar Thobgyal (gyal-victory).